 7.2 If you wish to exercise any of your rights regarding Personal Data or ask questions about the Privacy Notice, please submit a corresponding request to us at firstname.lastname@example.org or via the form accessible here.
 We will respond to your request by email as a rule no later than within one month or sooner if required by applicable law.

 7.3 Please note that before we can provide you with the requested information regarding your Personal Data, we may need to verify your identity.
-Please also note that if your request concerns data we have processed as a Data Processor (i.e. in the course of Service provision), you must submit your request to the Client who is the Data Controller.
+Please also note that if your request concerns data we have processed as a Data Processor (i.e. in the course of Service provision), you must submit your request to the Customer who is the Data Controller.
 The Data Controller can fulfill your request, as relevant.
 We will inform you if this is the case.

 7.4 Depending on where you reside, you as a Data Subject may have the following rights in relation to your Personal Data: